AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 news for the environment, energy bills and your heatwave comfort!

-The problem for UK residents is that single hose ACs are the only type of portable model availabl.
+The problem for UK residents is that single hose ACs are the only type of portable model available.
 Dual hose models, [window units](https://en.wikipedia.org/wiki/Air_conditioning#Window_unit_and_packaged_terminal) or portable split units are not available, despite their superior performance and efficiency.

 But what makes single hose ACs so bad?
-This is a long article, so a table of contents to get you to where you need to go:
+This is a long article, so a table of contents will help get you to what you need:

  * [Background: Air conditioners are refrigerators with fans](#background-air-conditioners-are-refrigerators-with-fans)
  * [What makes single hose ACs so bad?](#what-makes-single-hose-acs-so-bad)